rails/rails/guides/source/getting_started.md

 Rails is a web application framework running on the Ruby programming language.
 If you have no prior experience with Ruby, you will find a very steep learning curve diving straight into Rails.
-There are some good free resources on the internet for learning Ruby, including:
+There are some good free resources on the Internet for learning Ruby, including:

 * [Mr. Neighborly's Humble Little Ruby Book](http://www.humblelittlerubybook.com)
 * [Programming Ruby](http://www.ruby-doc.org/docs/ProgrammingRuby/)